BE A “PRO” COMMUNICATOR

 “Donald, let’s do it.
 No one has to know the Federal Government is involved.
 Would $500 million be enough?
 We could get some of our hedge fund buddies to front this for us.”
 Who knows?
 The return on such secret investments may be funding the next generation of N.S.A.’s covert surveillance techniques.

 Over the past five years, the use of social media by individuals and groups worldwide has grown exponentially in conjunction with the use of mobile communication devices, especially smartphones.
 This also reflects the success of social media sites in deliberately engineering their sites to be addictive for users.
-Today, Facebook claims to have over 1.6 billion daily active users, Twitter claims to have over 186 million daily active users and Instagram over 600 million daily active users.
-New social media sites are proliferating on the Internet, each with a slightly different appeal or specialization.
+As of mid-2022, Facebook claims to have close to 3 billion daily active users worldwide and Twitter claims to have over 229 million daily active users around the world.
+The figures for the number of active users claimed by various social media sites, however, are invariably exaggerated by the inclusion of false and bot spam accounts, perhaps significantly.
+Nevertheless, social media sites are proliferating on the Internet, each with a slightly different appeal or specialization.
 Plus, all of the existing larger sites are constantly striving to invent new applications for their users.

 To some extent, the use of social media is a generational phenomenon.
 Facebook was started in a college dorm with the goal of enabling students to hook up.
 While most users today are probably still 15 to 25 years old, many others are younger and older.
 In the case of both Facebook and Twitter, the majority of users are also female.